tlazaro/texture-packer-plugin/README.md

 specific folder.
 It is not a good idea to have everything mixed up.
 It is also a problem for version control systems to not separate those files.

-WARNING: The plugin assumes the final 'resources' folder to be disposable (the one SBT will look for resources to package into the jars).
-As such there is a hook on the 'clean' task that will delete all the files in that folder.
+WARNING: The plugin assumes the final resources folder to be disposable (the one SBT will look for resources to package into the jars).
+As such there is a hook on the `clean` task that will delete all the files in that folder.
 Make sure you move your files out of that folder before using the plugin.

 The input files to be processed are designated as such by being placed in the ''managedAssets'' folder.
 Sometimes